Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Thermodynamically inspired derivation

 For an arbitrary large number of subsystems $M$ or a large number of time steps $N_{t}$, the probability $p_{i}$ tends toward the value that maximizes the Shannon entropy $S$~\cite{Jaynes.1957,Jaynes.1957b}, which is given by Eq. \eqref{eq:shann_ent}~\cite{Shannon.1948}, subject to specific constraints of the considered system.

 The sought probability distribution must satisfy the normalization condition, mass balance, and a specific mean value of the Gibbs energy.
+The latter constraint means that the expectation value of the Gibbs energy with respect to the probability distribution equals the experimentally observed macroscopic mean Gibbs energy.
 Equation \eqref{eq:shann_ent}, subject to the aforementioned conditions, can be translated into the constrained convex optimization problem given by:

 and the Lagrangian $\mathcal{L}:X\to\mathbb{R}$ given by the following equation: